32bitx64bit/OpenInfer-Studio/README.md

 Desktop app for finding, downloading, configuring, and running GGUF models locally with llama.cpp.
-Search Hugging Face, manage llama.cpp builds, load models with explicit engine settings, chat with streaming, and serve loaded models through a local OpenAI-compatible API.
+Search Hugging Face, manage llama.cpp builds, load models with an explicit memory estimate, chat with streaming and reasoning controls, quantize (including OpenInfer Dynamic), and serve loaded models through a local OpenAI-compatible API.

 **Status:** 1.3.1.
-Discover → download → load → chat → serve works end to end.
+First-run setup, discover → download → load → chat →
+quantize → serve works end to end.
 See *Known limitations* below.

+## Features

+**Get started.** A first-run wizard installs a llama.cpp runtime matched to detected hardware (Vulkan, CUDA, HIP, or Metal).
+Theme follows the OS; dark and light are available.

+**Find and download.** Browse Hugging Face for GGUF repositories.
+Results are grouped by quantization and split set, with tags for vision, audio, MTP, embeddings, and speculative drafts.
+Downloads resume, support multiple connections per file, and land in the library automatically.
+A Hugging Face token (OS keychain only) unlocks gated or private repos.

+**Library.** Import local GGUFs, register extra model directories, favorite and rename models, and pin a runtime per model.
+Load uses a live memory estimate (weights, KV cache, projector, draft, overhead) against VRAM and RAM.
+Context, GPU offload, Flash Attention, KV cache type, speculative decoding (MTP / EAGLE3 / DFlash / DSpark / draft-simple), embedding/rerank mode, and expert llama.cpp flags are all available — only flags the selected runtime advertises in `--help` are passed.

+**Chat.** Streaming replies, conversation branches and regenerate, system prompt, and per-chat parameters.
+Reasoning models expose template-native effort (including off when the chat template allows it) and a thinking-token budget.
+Dedicated embedders and rerankers stay out of the chat picker; load them from the library and call the Developer API.

+**Quantize.** Background jobs driven by the selected runtime’s `llama-quantize` / `llama-imatrix`: named ftypes, importance matrices, and **OpenInfer Dynamic** mixed-precision (OID-Q5/Q4/Q3/Q2_K_XL) with size tiers, effort (`fast` / `profiled` / `deep`), and KLD gates against the source.
+Convert a Hugging Face BF16/F16/F32 safetensors repo to GGUF, then quantize.
+Pause keeps Dynamic checkpoints; resume continues from the last stage.

+**Serve.** An optional OpenAI-compatible endpoint (`/v1/models`, chat/completions, completions, embeddings, responses) with its own API key.
+Loopback by default; LAN bind is opt-in.
+Optional [HostIt](https://github.com/32bitx64bit/HostIt) registration can expose that endpoint through a local agent.

+**Operate.** Hardware report and backend recommendation, runtime install from official llama.cpp releases or a custom binary/archive, redacted logs, and classified load failures with the generated command and a retry/CPU fallback.

 ## Platforms